joeyudongs/NMR-Photo/README.md

 # NMR-Photo
 NMR-Photo is an Android app that queries and displays the Mars photos from NASA Mars Curiosity Rover.
 You can browse Mars with NASA.

-# Libraries and technologies used
+# Libraries and Technologies Used
 - Language: Kotlin
 - Retrofit/OKHttp: Make connections and query the NASA Mars Rover API.
 - Glide/Picaso/Coil: Load images from the API.